ArcaneEngineer/ECS-tutorials/part3.md

 	{ archeType: ARCHETYPE.BULLET, [COMPONENT.TRANSFORM]: {x: 0, y: 0} },
 	{ archeType: ARCHETYPE.BULLET, [COMPONENT.TRANSFORM]: {x: 0, y: 0} },
 ];

-//...and modify the tanks' raw data x positions by index e (spread across playfield). for (let e = 0; e < TANKS_COUNT; e++)
-{
-	let transform = entitiesRawData[e][COMPONENT.TRANSFORM];
-	transform.x = parseInt((GAP_BETWEEN_TANKS * e) + GAP_BETWEEN_TANKS / 2);

 ```

-(I added the second block (`//...and modify`) to keep `entitiesRawData` block neat and concise, rather than adding the `.x` modifications inline and making the code messy to read.)

-But why do we do this?
+Why do we do use archetypes here?
 Well, defining just `ARCHETYPE.TANK` and `ARCHETYPE.BULLET` for each element of the array, we avoid having to list the full set of required components these would need, each and every time we define a new entity.

-...That's 4x for tanks, and 4x for bullets in this simple example -- but could be hundreds, thousands or tens of thousands of times in a real-world game.
-Even if the data is saved and loaded, archetypes can keep your saved data many times smaller than it would be otherwise, by avoiding unnecessary repitition.
+That would be 4x for tanks, and 4x for bullets in this simple example.

+But in a real game, there could be hundreds, thousands or tens of thousands of entities we need to process at startup.
+Even if the data is saved and loaded, the data could become enormous, putting more strain on the CPU.

 I'm sure you'll agree then, that archetypes serve a useful purpose!

-Also note that if we need to in future, we can set up more raw data in each element of `entitiesRawData`, like so:
+Note that if we need to in future, we can set up more raw data in each element of `entitiesRawData`, like so:

 ```
 { archeType: ARCHETYPE.TANK,   [COMPONENT.TRANSFORM]: {x: 0, y: 0}, [COMPONENT.MOTION]: {dx: 5, dy: 10}, ... },